vtexdocs/help-center-content/docs/tutorials/en/how-to-download-the-vtex-invoices.md

 6. Click on **Pay this Invoice**.
 7. A new "boleto" will be generated; and penalties and taxes will be included automatically when required.

-<div class="alert alert-info">In Brazil, a purple invoice can indicate that it is overdue but that a new "boleto" with an upcoming due date has already been issued.
+>ℹ️ In Brazil, a purple invoice can indicate that it is overdue but that a new "boleto" with an upcoming due date has already been issued.
 In such cases, the invoice will continue as overdue until it's paid.
-If no payment is made, the invoice color will switch to red again.</div>
+If no payment is made, the invoice color will switch to red again.

 ![baixar boletos en](https://images.ctfassets.net/alneenqid6w5/4NxkYNfPImdKOMzCkuUAmp/4e545d21ada8b602c02ea337ff209d40/baixar_boletos_en.gif)